Namek/aoe2_community/README.md

+## What?

+1. Website for sharing AoE2 DE recordings of matches.
+2. Discord Bot gathering events from chat and putting those on the website.

-Website for sharing AoE2 DE recordings of matches.
-Currently adjusted for the [AoEII ANThology: Ant League 2022 Spring Edition](https://play.toornament.com/pl/tournaments/5304504147050160128/).
+Both currently adjusted for the [AoEII ANThology: Ant League 2022 Spring Edition](https://play.toornament.com/pl/tournaments/5304504147050160128/).

 ## Development